-17.3 Risk of Thyroid C-cell Tumors
+Risk of Thyroid C-cell Tumors

 Inform patients that liraglutide causes benign and malignant thyroid C-cell tumors in mice and rats and that the human relevance of this finding has not been determined.
-Counsel patients to report symptoms of thyroid tumors (e.g., a lump in the neck, hoarseness, dysphagia or dyspnea) to their physician [see Boxed Warning and Warnings and Precautions (5.1)].
+Counsel patients to report symptoms of thyroid tumors (e.g., a lump in the neck, hoarseness, dysphagia or dyspnea) to their health care provider [see Boxed Warning and Warnings and Precautions (5.1)].

-17.4 Acute Pancreatitis
+Acute Pancreatitis

-Patients should be informed of the potential risk for acute pancreatitis.
-Explain that persistent severe abdominal pain that may radiate to the back and which may or may not be accompanied by vomiting, is the hallmark symptom of acute pancreatitis.
-Instruct patients to discontinue Saxenda promptly and contact their physician if persistent severe abdominal pain occurs.
+Inform patients of the potential risk for acute pancreatitis.
+Explain that persistent severe abdominal pain that may radiate to the back which may or may not be accompanied by vomiting is the hallmark symptom of acute pancreatitis.
+Instruct patients to discontinue SAXENDA® promptly and contact their health care provider if persistent severe abdominal pain occurs.

-17.5 Acute Gallbladder Disease
+Acute Gallbladder Disease

-Patients should be informed that substantial or rapid weight loss can increase the risk of cholelithiasis.
-Cholelithiasis may also occur in the absence of substantial or rapid weight loss.
-Patients should be instructed to contact their physician if cholelithiasis is suspected for appropriate clinical follow-up.
+Inform patients of the risk of acute gallbladder disease.
+Advise patients that substantial or rapid weight loss can increase the risk of gallbladder disease, but that gallbladder disease may also occur in the absence of substantial or rapid weight loss.
+Instruct patients to contact their healthcare provider for appropriate clinical follow-up if gallbladder disease is suspected.